Smoky Mountains Sunsets: Best Views in Gatlinburg and Pigeon Forge

 Known for waterfalls, Roaring Fork Motor Nature Trail also ranks among the best places for Smoky Mountains sunsets.
 The route offers a scenic one-way 6-mile loop that twists and turns through the mountains.
 Those who prefer to stay awhile should hike the nature trail, and bring a picnic lunch and plenty of water.

-As the highest point in Smoky Mountains’ park and Tennessee, Clingmans Dome ranks among the best Smoky Mountain sunset spots.
+As the highest point in the park and Tennessee, Clingmans Dome ranks among the best Smoky Mountains sunset spots.
 Visitors have access to an observation tower on the summit, which provides 360-degree views for 20 to 100 miles.
 Guest should note Clingmans Dome sits at over 6,600 feet and requires a short, moderate to difficult hike.

 Due to steepness and regulations, Clingmans Dome does not cater to wheelchairs or allow bikes or pets on the paved trail.
-Don’t forget to bring a flashlight for the walk.
+Don’t forget to bring a flashlight.